• Home /

 5. Increase Your Down Payment To the Next 5 Percent

-For home buyers using a conventional mortgage to finance their home, boosting your down payment size to its next five-percent increment can result in lower mortgage rates.
+For buyers using a conventional mortgage, raising your down payment in 5% increments can result in lower rates.

-For buyers with excellent credit scores, moving from five to 10 percent down lowers a conventional mortgage rate by 0.125 percentage points which, at today’s mortgage rates on a $200,000 mortgage, reduces a mortgage payment by $16 per month.
+For buyers with excellent credit, moving from 5% to 10% down can lower the mortgage rate by 0.125 percentage points.
+On a $200,000 loan, this could reduce the payment by $16 per month.

 6. Get Seller Concessions To Buy Discount Points

-Seller concessions are negotiated by the buyer’s and seller’s real estate agent as part of the purchase contract agreement.
-In For Sale By Owner transactions, the buyer and seller negotiate for seller concessions directly.
+Seller concessions are negotiated by the buyer’s and seller’s agents as part of the contract.
+In For Sale By Owner deals, the buyer and seller negotiate directly.

 7. Do a Temporary Mortgage Rate Buydown

-Temporary mortgage rate buydowns are a home affordability option that reduce a home buyer’s mortgage rate for 1 to 3 years only.
-They function like non-permanent discount points.
+Temporary mortgage rate buydowns reduce your rate for 1-3 years but are not permanent.
+They work like non-permanent discount points.

 8. Use an Adjustable-Rate Mortgage